vincentkoc/airgapped-offfline-rag/README.md

 # Airgapped Offline RAG

-This project implements a Retrieval-Augmented Generation (RAG) based Question-Answering system for documents.
+This project by [Vincent Koc](https://github.com/vincentkoc) implements a Retrieval-Augmented Generation (RAG) based Question-Answering system for documents.
 It uses Llama 3, Mistral, and Gemini models for local inference with LlaMa c++, langchain for orchestration, chromadb for vector storage, and Streamlit for the user interface.

 ![screenshot airgapped_offline_rag-screenshot.png](assets/airgapped_offline_rag-screenshot.png)